-- 2.5) After the completion of training schedule of auditors/clerks, the trainee Auditors may be sent / posted back to the concerned office.
-In the controllers office he should be closely guided by senior AOs/IDAS officers and he/she should be given practical training in Audit, Accounting and Costing Sections. - 2.6) The trainee Auditors may be asked to come for classes in proper attire in the RTC class rooms. - 2.7) The direct recruit Auditors are mostly young and they should be encouraged to utilise the available sports facilities with RTCs. - 2.8) The DAD also directly recruits SAS apprentices.
-The provision of the above foundational course will apply to them also. - 2.9) A formal Valedictory function may be planned at the conclusion of the foundational course at RTCs.
+- 2.5 After the completion of training schedule of auditors/clerks, the trainee Auditors may be sent / posted back to the concerned office.
+In the Controller's office he should be closely guided by senior AOs/IDAS officers and he/she should be given practical training in Audit, Accounting and Costing Sections. - 2.6 The trainee Auditors may be asked to come for classes in proper attire in the RTC class rooms. - 2.7 The direct recruit Auditors are mostly young and they should be encouraged to utilize the available sports facilities with RTCs. - 2.8 The DAD also directly recruits SAS apprentices.
+The provision of the above foundational course will apply to them also. - 2.9 A formal Valedictory function may be planned at the conclusion of the foundational course at RTCs. - 2.10 A qualifying test at the end of the foundational course should be conducted by the RTCs.
+Result thereof should be communicated to the concerned controller.